Ais113/GetAndCleanData-AssignWk4/README.md

 Dataset
 -------
-•'README.txt'
+-'README.txt'
-•'features_info.txt': Shows information about the variables used on the feature vector.
+-'features_info.txt': Shows information about the variables used on the feature vector.
-•'features.txt': List of all features.
+-'features.txt': List of all features.
-•'activity_labels.txt': Links the class labels with their activity name.
+-'activity_labels.txt': Links the class labels with their activity name.
-•'train/X_train.txt': Training set.
+-'train/X_train.txt': Training set.
-•'train/y_train.txt': Training labels.
+-'train/y_train.txt': Training labels.
-•'test/X_test.txt': Test set.
+-'test/X_test.txt': Test set.
-•'test/y_test.txt': Test labels.
+-'test/y_test.txt': Test labels.

 The following files are available for the train and test data.
 Their descriptions are equivalent.